Burning, tingling, shooting, throbbing – low back sciatica Pain is literally a pain in the butt. 😉

-Here’s a formula that contains most of these herbal remedies, you may want to check it out.
-For me it really helped.
+This is a formula that contains most of these herbal remedies, you may want to check it out.

 4. Infrared Light Therapy

-I’ve used infrared light therapy at home for 6 different health conditions that usually require pills and drugs, which I hate.
+I’ve used infrared light therapy at home for 6 different health conditions that usually require pills and drugs, which I dislike.

 Sciatica is very common in pregnancy.
 Unfortunately, most of these home treatments for sciatica are not safe for pregnant women.

-Heat therapy is supposed to be safe enough, you may want to use a heating pad and place it to the painful area in your back.
+Heat therapy is supposed to be safe enough, you may want to use a heating pad and place it on the painful area in your back.

 Avoid lifting and pushing heavy things and don’t make sudden movements.